Gagan Khandate

 News

-- NEW!
-[2023-04] Exicted to share that our work on sampling-based exploration for learning dexterous manipulation skills is accepted to RSS 2023.
+- [2023-04] Excited to share that our work on sampling-based exploration for learning dexterous manipulation skills is accepted to RSS 2023.

 - [2023-01] I will be interning at Meta Reality Labs for the upcoming summer.